comp426-2022-fall/a99-group20-finalproject/docs/notes.md

-Here is the notes and general documentation for our final project.
+# Here is the notes and general documentation for our final project:

+User has account and can log meals: enter calories, protiens, carbohydrates, etc.

+User can access their meal history.

+We'll have a database that contains user information.

+...